What Are Domestic Violence Classes?

 Domestic Violence Against Children

-Federal laws identify a set of acts or behaviors that define child abuse and neglect.
-The Federal Child Abuse Prevention and Treatment Act (CAPTA) defines child abuse and neglect as:
+Federal laws define child abuse and neglect under the Federal Child Abuse Prevention and Treatment Act (CAPTA) as:

 • "Any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation"; or